pforret/blog.splashing/_topic/city/lisbon.md

 ---
 # Lisbon

-Lisbon  is the capital and the largest city of Portugal, with an estimated population of 544,851 within its administrative limits in an area of 100.05 km2.
-Lisbon's urban area extends beyond the city's administrative limits with a population of around 2.7 million people, being the 10th-most populous urban area in the European Union.
-About 3 million people live in the Lisbon metropolitan area, which represents approximately 27% of the country's population.
+Lisbon  is the capital and largest city of Portugal, with an estimated population of 544,851 within  its administrative limits in an area of 100.05 km2.
+Lisbon's urban area extends beyond the city's administrative limits with a population of around 2.7  million people, being the 11th-most populous urban area in the European Union.
+About 3 million people live in the Lisbon metropolitan area, making it the third largest  metropolitan area in the Iberian Peninsula, after Madrid and Barcelona.
+It represents approximately 27% of the country's population.
 It is mainland Europe's westernmost capital city and the only one along the Atlantic coast.
-Lisbon lies in the western Iberian Peninsula on the Atlantic Ocean and the River Tagus.
-The westernmost portions of its metro area, the Portuguese Riviera, form the westernmost point of Continental Europe, culminating at Cabo da Roca.

 ## Unsplash photos